 It said warfare in today’s world is not confined to “accession of territory” but extends to affecting the economy and “inciting civil unrest” by enemy nations.

 The high court’s order came while dismissing a senior Army officer’s plea challenging the Indian Army’s recent policy banning armed forces personnel from using 89 social networking platforms.

-A bench of justices Rajiv Sahai Endlaw and Asha Menon, while pronouncing the order, said, “Sorry we are dismissing.
+While pronouncing the order, a bench of justices Rajiv Sahai Endlaw and Asha Menon said, “Sorry we are dismissing.
 Thank you.”